Optimizing Query Predicates with Disjunctions for Column-Oriented Engines: Conclusion

 \section{Conclusion}

-In short, the predicate evaluation problem for complex predicates with conjunctions and disjunctions in column stores can be reduced to finding the optimal order to apply \patom[s] and the vertex sets to apply each \patom[] to.
-Our polynomial-time algorithms, \combined{} and \deep{}, are simple and have either optimal or close to optimal performance We hope that many systems can take advantage of our work and implement these optimizations to improve the performance of predicate evaluation.
+In this paper, we formally analyze the problem of predicate evaluation for column-oriented engines and present \algo{} as our recommended algorithm.
+Our analysis and evaluation shows that \algo{} is optimal for all predicate expressions of depth 2 or less and still quite close to optimal for depth-3+ predicate expressions.
+Thus, we hope that many systems can take advantage of our work and implement these optimizations to improve the performance of predicate evaluation.